Layljl0615/Experiences-with-np-pd-ML-DL/Experience.md

-1，Return specifies the sequence number of the maximum value of the dimension
+1，torch.argmax()  #Return specifies the sequence number of the maximum value of the dimension
 ```
 import torch
 a=torch.tensor(